jonimoas/VBEmu/README.md

 * Heavy use of threads, helping to avoid any freezes etc
 * Optimized gamelist parsing (thousands of roms in seconds)
 * Focus on big rom collections
+* Connectivity to RAWG.io
-* Connectivity to RAWG.io, albeit on a basic level for now
+* Connectivity to thegamesdb.net
 * Ability to directly download and store images and metadata

 ## USAGE: